Swansea City vs Stoke City

 With all surrounding streets having 'residents only' parking schemes, away supporters are encouraged to use the Park & Ride system which is signposted at Junction 46 off the M4.
 It costs £6 per car.

-Taxi prices from Swansea Station are around £3.50, but if you have time on your hands and wish to embark on the 25-30 minute walk, then as you come out of the station turn right and go up the High Street.
+Taxi prices from Swansea Station to the Liberty Stadium are around £3.50, but if you have time on your hands and wish to embark on the 25-30 minute walk, then as you come out of the station turn right and go up the High Street.

 At the traffic lights turn right into Neath Road.
 Proceed straight along Neath Road and you will eventually reach the stadium on your right.